Step 1 of 5

 1

-Start at the beginning
+Start from the beginning

 When did you start, what was your role, and when did things start going wrong?